 Online-only banks like Chime, Current, and Varo typically don't run ChexSystems checks at all.
 They make money from interchange fees instead of overdraft fees, so they don't need to screen as aggressively.

 These accounts often come with no monthly fee, no minimum balance, and early direct deposit — features many traditional second chance accounts don't offer.
+Current is a modern banking option that doesn't use ChexSystems at all, making it an excellent alternative if you've had banking issues in the past.

 How to Improve Your ChexSystems Record